Unlocking the Power of Market Sizing: From Skepticism to Strategy

 Far more common than this example is a vast overestimate of a business's likely market size (and market share).

-But market-sizing exercises — even when the results are off and don't align with initial forecasts — have real, substantial value in surfacing key business assumptions, including those around customer segmentation, business model, and pricing.
+But market-sizing exercises, even when the results are off and don't align with initial forecasts, have real value in surfacing key business assumptions, including those around customer segmentation, business model, and pricing.

 So, how can you ensure your venture-building team — whether you're a corporate-backed venture studio or university-endorsed innovation hub — can conduct thorough market research that helps you determine the likely market size (and potential revenue) for your prospective startup?